Parks, gardens & architectural gems

 Enjoy some flower power at the wonderful Chelsea Flower Show © Colin Leftley / Getty Images

-If culture rather than chrysanthemums is your thing, check out the Museums at Night festival (16-19 May in 2018, as well as 25-27 October), which sees evening events at many of London’s top museums and galleries, including the London Transport Museum, the National Portrait Gallery and the Victoria & Albert Museum.
+If culture rather than chrysanthemums is your thing, check out the Museums at Night festival (15-18 May in 2019, as well as 31 October-2 November), which sees evening events at many of London’s top museums and galleries, including the London Transport Museum, the National Portrait Gallery and the Victoria & Albert Museum.

 Since opening in 1997, Shakespeare’s Globe on the South Bank has proved incredibly popular; the season always starts on the Bard’s birthday on 23 April and runs to the middle of October.
-2018 kicks off with Hamlet, followed by As You Like It and Twelfth Night.
+2019 kicks off with Henry IV Part 1, followed by Henry VI Part 2 (from 25 April), Henry V (from 30 April), The Comedy of Errors and Twelfth Night (from 4 May).
+For plays later in the summer, check the full summer season lineup.

 See one of Shakespeare's plays performed (almost) on the spot where they were originally staged © Eric Nathan / Getty Images

 Another weather-defying venue that opens its doors in spring is the Open Air Theatre in Regent’s Park.
-This year’s shows include Peter Pan and The Turn of the Screw.
+This year’s shows include Our Town (16 May-8 June), Hansel and Gretel (14-22 June), A Midsummer Night’s Dream (28 June-27 July) and Evita (2 August-21 September).